Daeraxa/joplin/README.md

 # Plugins

-The **desktop app** has the ability to extend beyond it standard functionality by the way of plugins.
+The **desktop app** has the ability to extend beyond its standard functionality by the way of plugins.
 These plugins adhere to the Joplin plugin API and can be installed & configured within the application via the Tools > Options > Plugins menu.
 This menu allows the manual installation of the plugin using the single 'Joplin Plugin Archive' (*.jpl) file.
 Once the application is reloaded the plugins will appear within the plugins menu where they can be toggled on/off or removed entirely.

 Plugins are currently maintained by the community in the [Joplin Discourse 'plugins' category](https://discourse.joplinapp.org/c/plugins/18).
 These should not be considered 'official' and care should be taken to understand any potential risks that come from installing plugins.